ndrag/wfg/README.md

 * Run `sail npm run watch-poll`
 * View the dev site at `localhost`.

-* You may run `sail down -v` to delete your local postgres development db.
-It will be recreated fresh the next time you run `sail up`, using up to date DB credentials from your `.env` file.
+* You may run `sail down -v` to delete your local postgres development DB.
+It will be recreated fresh the next time you run `sail up`, using up-to-date DB credentials from your `.env` file.

 **Note: Do not push directly to the main branch!
-Create a release branch from main, add your feature branches, and merge it to main - at which point it'll be automatically pushed to the live server.
-Branch protection requires a paid plan...**
+Create a release branch from main, add your feature branches, and merge that.
+Once merged to main, your changes will be automatically pushed to the live server.
+Branch protection requires a paid plan, so we've skipped it.**

 ## Production Deployment

 Production build and deployment are handled by Amazon CodeBuild.
-When a changes is made to the main branch, CodeBuild will spin up a Docker container based on your `buildspec.yml` & `Dockerfile`, build your code & image, and provide them to your AWS ecosystem.
-CodePipeline will then call the ECS prod deployment service.
+When a changes is made to the main branch, CodeBuild will spin up a Docker container based on your `buildspec.yml` & `Dockerfile`, build your code & image, and make the result accessible to your AWS ecosystem.
+CodePipeline will then call the ECS prod deployment service, which will publish your site to an EC2 instance.

 - To build the production image locally, run `docker build -t works-for-good .` from the project root.

 - To host locally, run `docker run -it -p 8001:80 works-for-good`.
+View the site at `localhost:8081`.
 ## SSH Access

 - The production site will be running on an EC2 instance.
-You can SSH into any EC2 instance that has an inbound rule within its security group that allows SSH traffic on port 22 (set at the cluster level).
-Note that you may be rejected with a `22` error if your IP address is not specified in that inbound rule.
+You can SSH into any EC2 instance that has an inbound rule within an assigned security group that allows SSH traffic on port 22.
+This is set at the cluster level.
+SSH access should only be provided to specific IP addresses, not all traffic.

 - Ensure you have access to the appropriate private key and then find the DNS address of the EC2 instance you're interested in from  the EC2 management page.
 From a linux terminal, enter the following: